TessorNetwork/kaiju/x/project/spec/02_messages.md

 - Project is not in status STARTED
 - Claim with ClaimId (in Data) does not exist
 - Claim with ClaimId (in Data) is not in status Pending (status `0`)
-- Oracle fee is present in project fees map, and xco address, node (relayer) address, or sender (oracle) address cannot be found, or if payment cannot be processed
+- Oracle fee is present in project fees map, and kaiju address, node (relayer) address, or sender (oracle) address cannot be found, or if payment cannot be processed
 - SenderDid is empty or invalid